 Palazzo Ducale is the main attraction in the piazza, now housing the provincial offices and the prefecture.
 Erected in the mid-sixteenth century according to the wishes of Prince Alberico I Cybo-Malaspina, the palace underwent many changes over the centuries to make it into Massa’s most striking monument.
 The impressive façade that looks out over the square offers a colour scheme of red and white (in the marble and stuccowork).

-Important monument stand in the middle of the piazza, including the obelisk dating to 1853 flanked by another striking fountain built a few years later and embellished with four statues of lions, made by the Isola workshop.
+Important monuments stand in the middle of the piazza, including the obelisk dating to 1853 flanked by another striking fountain built a few years later and embellished with four statues of lions, made by the Isola workshop.

 The piazza, which is a beloved symbol in the city of Massa, is home to city festivals, such as the traditional Quintana Cybea which is held on the first Saturday in August.